MdShafiurRahman0/host-a-website-on-aws-S3/README.md

-1.Choose Make public.
+1.Choose Make public

-2.Once the green banner pops up, choose Close.
+2.Once the green banner pops up choose Close.

-3.Return to the web browser tab that has the 403 Forbidden message.
+3.Return to the web browser tab that has the 403 Forbidden message

-4.Refresh the tab.
+4.Refresh the tab